Those familiar with the typical Mexican Stereotypes know that the majority of them are made up and portray very little in the light of truth.

 Although it is well-known that Spanish is the most widely recognized language across the whole country, it isn’t the whole truth.

-There is no official legislation stating Spanish as the official language!
-Here are some of the widely spoken languages and how many speakers there are:
+Here are some of the widely spoken languages and their speakers:

-Of course, you can learn Spanish in Mexico just like I did, or even get by with very little Spanish, but where would be the fun in that???
+Sure, you can start to learn Spanish in Mexico, just like I did, or even get by with very little Spanish, but why miss out on the full experience?

 3. Mexico is in Central America